wp-plugins/types/readme.txt

 * Change in relationships, now all posts are showed, even those which have show_ui to false.
 * Added ability to hide custom post types on post relationships list. https://wp-types.com/forums/topic/post-relationship-doesnt-show-post-type-events-created-by-events-espresso/ using filter add_filter('wpcf_show_ui_hide_in_relationships', '__return_false');
 * Fixed a problem with deleting last children on post relationships table.
 * Added filter to allow use "?" in image url. https://wp-types.com/forums/topic/image-custom-field-is-not-storing-image-path-with-parameters/
 * Added option for child table, when editing parent to allow show only list of children instead edit form. http://wp-types.com/forums/topic/miss-settings-for-post-relationship-child-options/
 * Fixed a problem with slug in custom fields, when field have special chars.
 * Fixed wrong display message about custom fields not manageable by Types.
 * Fixed a conflict with Formidable-Pro plugin https://wp-types.com/forums/topic/plugin-conflict/
 * Fixed creating new post in relationships.
 WP 4.1 need real title not faked by one space.
 * Fixed problem with validate fields on user create page. http://wp-types.com/forums/topic/custom-usermeta-bypassed-even-required-is-set/
 * Improve Edit CPT and Edit CT screens to be more compatibility with WP Admin UI
+* Fixed problem with default label which contains single quote character (eg. French) https://wp-types.com/forums/topic/default-label-always-shown/

 = 1.6.4 =